carbon-language/carbon-lang/flang/documentation/C++style.md

 When `int` just obviously works, just use `int`.
 When you need something bigger than `int`, use `std::int64_t` rather than `long` or `long long`.
 1. Use namespaces to avoid conflicts with client code.
-Use one top-level project namespace.
-Don't introduce needless nested namespaces within a project when names don't conflict or better solutions exist.
-Never use `using namespace ...;`, especially not `using namespace std;`.
+Use one top-level `Fortran` project namespace.
+Don't introduce needless nested namespaces within the project when names don't conflict or better solutions exist.
+Never use `using namespace ...;` outside test code; never use `using namespace std;` anywhere.
 Access STL entities with names like `std::unique_ptr<>`, without a leading `::`.
-1. Prefer static functions to functions in anonymous namespaces in source files.
+1. Prefer `static` functions over functions in anonymous namespaces in source files.
 1. Use `auto` judiciously.
 When the type of a local variable is known, monomorphic, and easy to type, be explicit rather than using `auto`.
+Don't use `auto` functions unless the type of the result of an outlined member function definition can be more clear due to its use of types declared in the class.
 1. Use move semantics and smart pointers to make dynamic memory ownership clear.
 Consider reworking any code that uses `malloc()` or a (non-placement) `operator new`.